getgrav/grav-learn/pages/20/08.advanced/05.flex/08.troubleshooting/doc.md

         folder: 'user-data://contacts'
 [/codesh]

+> [!CAUTION]
-!!!
-Changing storage strategy does not migrate existing records for you.
+> Changing storage strategy does not migrate existing records for you.
 If you already have objects under `SimpleStorage`, plan a data conversion (see `bin/plugin flex-objects convert-data`) before switching, or you will end up with records the new strategy cannot read.

 ### My data is stale, or edits do not show up